al1ina/LinguaEntry/README.md

 # LinguaEntry

-LinguaEntry is a web application designed to help users improve their language learning experience by tracking entries, practicing vocabulary, and keeping progress organized.
+LinguaEntry is a web application that helps users improve their language learning by tracking entries, practicing vocabulary, and monitoring progress.
+It integrates Claude AI to correct user-written entries and highlight differences between the original text and the AI’s suggestions.
+The app also includes a streak counter to keep users engaged and motivated to write regularly.
+With a clean and intuitive interface, users can easily review their past entries alongside AI corrections.

 ## 🚀 Features
 - ✍️ Add and manage language learning entries